Burma, Famous Sites and Hidden Secrets

 Day 23 - Myeik - Mergui boat tour or explore the town

-For our final day in Myeik we offer, weather permitting, an optional day cruise by boat through some of the myriad isles of the spectacular Mergui Archipelago.
-Swimming and snorkelling opportunities plus a picnic lunch on the beach and a chance to explore some islands on foot.
-An alternative day in Myeik allows you to explore the town’s ancient temples and windy lanes; mingle in some of the friendly tea-shops and stroll around a lily covered lake.
+For our final day in Myeik, we propose an optional day cruise by boat through some of the myriad isles of the spectacular Mergui Archipelago (weather permitting).
+Activities include swimming and snorkelling, a picnic lunch on the beach and a chance to explore some islands on foot.
+An alternative day in Myeik allows you to explore the town’s ancient temples and windy lanes, mingle in some of the friendly tea-shops and stroll around a lily-covered lake.

 Day 24 - Yangon - morning at leisure and return to Yangon

-Morning at leisure in Myeik and return flight to Yangon.
-Tour ends in Yangon late afternoon.
+Morning at leisure in Myeik, afternoon return flight to Yangon and end of tour.

 Extra accommodation after the tour in Yangon or beach extensions to Ngapali or Ngwe Saung are available on request.